chenlinear/chenlinear.github.io/content/posts/20230613-contamination-of-llm.md

         2. Will modify an article with ChatGPT make it worse?

     2. Intentional:
-        1. Fully-automated YouTube, TikTok videos, with the help of ChatGPT, music-generator, mid-journey, ppt-generator, etc.
+        1. Automated YouTube, TikTok videos, with the help of ChatGPT, music-generator, mid-journey, ppt-generator, etc.
-        2. Fully-automated Reddit or other discussion board robots, including posts and replies.
+        2. Automated Reddit or other discussion board robots, including posts and replies.
-        3. Fully-automated Twitter robots, though I would say blue check is still definitely not a good idea.
+        3. Automated Twitter robots, though I would say blue check is still definitely not a good idea.

 We are taking some measures, but they are probably not enough: